-It goes without saying that this year has been a tough one.
+It goes without saying that this year of lockdown has been a tough one.
 As writers, we know that finding motivation to stay creative can be difficult, even in the best of times.
 Some writers like to sit in a café and use the buzz around them to find inspiration.
 Others hit the gym, using the time on a treadmill or exercise bicycle to stimulate the creative juices.

 Sure, we can put on a series or movie on Netflix, maybe play a video game to clear our heads.
 But that often leads us down a rabbit hole of more TV and just one more game.
 That’s not to say that this can’t be inspirational.
 As long as we use it as a tool to stay creative and not just to procrastinate.
 A good movie or series in the same genre as what we write can inspire and rekindle the creative juices.
 Even video games have stories and by engaging in them, it can also help us be creative.